 You will be invited by email to attend a one-day research interest workshop at UW-Whitewater.
+The workshop will take place on Saturday, February 28th, 2015.
 This is an important opportunity for you to meet other prospective students, learn more about the opportunity and challenges of doctoral level research, and begin preparation of your research interest overview.

 SUBMIT RESEARCH INTEREST OVERVIEW